billgraziano/xelogstash/README.md

 3. Otherwise, edit the `fqdn` under ``[[source]]`` to point to a SQL Server
 4. From a command-prompt, type "`xelogstash.exe`".
 (This doesn't send anything to logstash yet)

 This should generate a `samples.xe.json`, `samples.applog.json`, and an `xestate` folder.
 The `samples.xe.json` file is one of each type of event that would have been sent to Logstash.
 This gives you a chance to see how things will look.
 The `xestate` folder is used to keep track of the read position in the XE session.

+> NOTE: The permissions on the `xestate` directory are limited.
+When switching to a service account, be prepared to reset the permissions or delete the directory and allow the service account to recreate it.

 ### Writing events to a file
 In `xelogstash.toml`, uncomment the two lines of the `filesink` section and rerun the application.
 This will write events to a file in the `events` directory in JSON format.
 Each source server XE session gets a file and they rotate every hour.
 These files can be written to Elastic Search using [FileBeat](https://www.elastic.co/products/beats/filebeat).